SEAM methodology for context-rich player matchup evaluations: Abstract

 \section{Abstract}

-We develop the SEAM (synthetic estimated average matchup) method for describing batter versus pitcher matchups in baseball, both numerically and visually.
-We first estimate the distribution of balls put into play by a batter facing a pitcher, called the spray chart distribution.
-This distribution is conditional on batter and pitcher characteristics.
-These characteristics are a better expression of talent than any conventional statistics.
-Many individual matchups have a sample size that is too small to be reliable.
+We develop the SEAM (synthetic estimated average matchup) method for describing batter versus pitcher matchups in baseball.
+We first estimate the distribution of balls put into play by a batter facing a pitcher, called the empirical spray chart distribution.
+Many individual matchups have a sample size that is too small to be reliable for use in predicting future outcomes.
 Synthetic versions of the batter and pitcher under consideration are constructed in order to alleviate these concerns.
-Weights governing how much influence these synthetic players have on the overall spray chart distribution are constructed to minimize expected mean square error.
-We then provide novel performance metrics that are calculated as expectations taken with respect to the spray chart distribution.
-These performance metrics provide a context rich approach to player evaluation.
-Our main contribution is a Shiny app that allows users to evaluate any batter-pitcher matchup that has occurred or could have occurred in the last five years.
-One can access this app at \url{https://seam.stat.illinois.edu/app/}.
-This interactive tool has utility for anyone interested in baseball as well as team executives and players.
+Weights governing how much influence these synthetic players have on the overall estimated spray chart distribution are constructed to minimize expected mean square error.
+We provide a Shiny web application that allows users to visualize and evaluate any batter-pitcher matchup that has occurred or could have occurred during the Statcast era (specifically 2017-present).
+This methodology and web application could be used to determine defensive alignments, lineup construction, or pitcher selection through estimation of spray densities based on any input matchup.
+One can access this web application at The computational speed with which the method calculates the spray densities allows the app to display the visualizations for any input almost instantly.
+Therefore, SEAM offers distributional interpretations of dependent matchup data which is computationally fast.